An aquarium filter is crucial in fishkeeping to keep the tank clean, clear, and healthy for the inhabitant and Internal filters are one of its types.

 The efficiency you can expect is similar to a canister filter, which only sits inside the water instead of outside in a separate cabinet.
 It could be used in freshwater, saltwater, and turtle tanks where bioloads are higher, and a filter has to clean a lot of mess.

 However, you should clean the filter sleeve or replace carbon monthly or as soon as it gets clogged.
 Few users mentioned that filter cartridges block too early, and you may need to clean or replace them every few weeks.

 There are different opinions on how noisy the filter is.
-Some experienced noise over 5O DB and others found it extremely quiet.
-The noise may be created if something is pulled into the impeller, so unplug it and check for any clogging or damage.
+Some experienced noise over 5O DB, and others found it extremely quiet.
+If something is pulled into the impeller, the noise may be created, so unplug it and check for any clogging or damage.
 You can seek assistance from their outstanding customer service if you have any problems.